perses/perses/docs/concepts/authentication.md

 1. At login, Perses extracts the configured claim values from the upstream access token (or ID token for OIDC).
 2. The extracted values are embedded in the Perses session JWT.
 3. On every request, Perses evaluates the claim→role mappings and resolves the corresponding permissions — stateless, no extra database lookup.
-4. Resolved permissions are additive with any explicit `RoleBinding`/`GlobalRoleBinding` the user may have.
+4. Resolved permissions are **additive** with any explicit `RoleBinding`/`GlobalRoleBinding` the user may have — permissions from both sources are merged, never reduced.
+For example, if a user is mapped to the `admin` GlobalRole by a claim but only has an `editor` `GlobalRoleBinding` in the database, the user will hold the full set of permissions from **both** roles.

 ### `claims` field reference